-Write For Us Technology – Follow The Instructions
+Write For Us Technology- Important Writing Instructions! - DODBUZZ

 - Have the Latest Technologies Made Our Work Easier?

-Such topics seem to be eye-catchy and will attract the readers.
-The contributors should select a topic that is trending and can help the readers to diversify their minds on many different topics that can come out of this field, technology.
+Such topics are eye-catching and will attract the readers to choose our articles.
+The contributors should select a trending topic that can help the readers diversify their minds on many different topics that can come out of this field, Technology.

 Why should the contributors choose us?

 The contributors can choose any online platform to build their skills.
-But, if you are choosing Rationalinsurgent, you may get distinct benefits.
+But, if you are choosing Dodbuzz, you may get distinct benefits.
 The contributors of the Technology + “Write for Us” may get advantages like:

 - We have a good position based on SERP.